Diamond Eyes: Background

 Deftones started writing material for the successor to 2006's Saturday Night Wrist in early 2007.
-The band was dissatisfied with the lengthy writing and recording process of Saturday Night Wrist, and wanted to release a quick follow-up record in the same manner as earlier albums such as 1995's Adrenaline and 1997's Around the Fur, which were recorded without the digital audio program Pro Tools.
+The band was dissatisfied with the lengthy writing and recording process of Saturday Night Wrist.
+Further, they wanted to release a quick follow-up record in the same manner as earlier albums such as 1995's Adrenaline and 1997's Around the Fur, which were recorded without the digital audio program Pro Tools.
 Instead, those albums were recorded as just a band "in the room with just our instruments, no other distractions", according to frontman Chino Moreno.

-The band recorded and completed their Terry Date-produced album, tentatively titled Eros, in 2008, and it was expected to be released in early 2009.
+The band recorded and completed their studio album produced by Terry Date, tentatively titled Eros, in 2008, and it was expected to be released in early 2009.
 However, bassist Chi Cheng was seriously injured in an automobile accident in November 2008, leaving him in a coma and putting the release of Eros on hold.
-Unsure if or when Cheng would recover and be able to perform with the band again, Deftones started playing various shows and festivals with Sergio Vega on bass, starting in early 2009.
+Unsure if or when Cheng would recover and be able to perform with the band again, Deftones started playing various shows and festivals with Quicksand bassist Sergio Vega on bass, starting in early 2009.
 Vega, a close friend of the band, had previously filled in for Cheng during tours in 1999.
 At this point, Deftones were not sure if they wanted to break up or continue writing and performing music.

 In June 2009, Deftones decided to indefinitely put the release of Eros on hold and start writing a brand new album with Vega.
 The band still hopes to release Eros at some point, but wanted to wait until Cheng was no longer in a semi-conscious state, and they did not feel that it represented who they were as artists or as people at the time.
 Deftones wanted to make an optimistic record, as opposed to the dark and angry album they had just finished.

-Diamond Eyes was recorded in two months with producer Nick Raskulinecz, who had previously worked with Foo Fighters, Velvet Revolver, Stone Sour and Alice in Chains.
 Deftones avoided using Pro Tools on the album.
 Instead, they favored writing songs together as a band and practicing them "a million times 'til they were perfect" in order to achieve a more raw and "personable" sound.